insight-creative/canonrisk.com/content/contact/_index.md

   heading: Let Us Help You!
   subheading:
   body: >-
-    For questions about Canon Risk Consultants’ medical cost containment and risk transfer services, please complete the form below or call us directly at NEED NUMBER.
+    For questions about Canon Risk Consultants, please complete the form below or call us directly at NEED NUMBER.

-    Once we receive the necessary information and documentation from our clients, our team of experts works diligently to analyze medical bills and claims within 48 hours.
+    Once client information is received, our team of experts works diligently to analyze medical bills and claims within 48 hours.
   image:
     image_url: /uploads/doctor-speaking-with-patient.jpg
     image_alt: